mediasp/hold/README.md

 A common way of persisting objects is to serialize them into a string, and then persist that string somewhere (in a key-value store, as a file on disk...).

-Persistence::Serialized::HashRepository and Persistence::Serialized::IdentitySetRepository provide implementations of these interfaces which serialize and deserialize the object to/from a string, before/after persisting them in an underlying string-based HashRepository.
-You need to pass it this underlying store, and a serializer, e.g. Persistence::Serialized::JSONSerializer.
+Hold::Serialized::HashRepository and Hold::Serialized::IdentitySetRepository provide implementations of these interfaces which serialize and deserialize the object to/from a string, before/after persisting them in an underlying string-based HashRepository.
+You need to pass it this underlying store, and a serializer, e.g. Hold::Serialized::JSONSerializer.

 ## Sequel-backed persistence

-This is the biggest implementation of Persistence::IdentitySetRepository, and is done ontop of the database connection facilities and SQL-building DSL of the excellent Sequel library.
+This is the biggest implementation of Hold::IdentitySetRepository, and is done ontop of the database connection facilities and SQL-building DSL of the excellent Sequel library.

 It's essentially a mini ORM, but, unlike other Ruby ORMs, is based on the Repository pattern instead of an ActiveRecord-style approach; meaning you will have separate repository classes and data model classes.
 The nearest things you might compare it with might be Hibernate in the Java world, or SQLAlchemy in the Python, although it's not trying to be quite as fully-featured as these.
 In particular it doesn't have the concept of a "session" or "unit of work", and it's not quite so clever about persisting changes to large object graphs all in one go.
 (These might be useful additions at some point, but would take some care to do well).

-Here follows a selection of the core features of Persistence::Sequel, with some usage examples in each case.
+Here follows a selection of the core features of Hold::Sequel, with some usage examples in each case.

 For this I'll use the following schema: